buszi/Boomerang/README.md

 # Boomerang

-A lightweight library for handling navigation results in Jetpack Compose applications.
+A lightweight library for handling navigation results in Jetpack Compose and AndroidX Fragment applications.

 ## Overview

-Boomerang provides a clean and efficient way to pass data between screens in Jetpack Compose navigation without tight coupling between components.
-It solves the common problem of returning results from one screen to another, similar to the old `startActivityForResult` pattern but designed specifically for modern Compose navigation.
+Boomerang provides a clean and efficient way to pass data between screens in Jetpack Compose and AndroidX Fragment navigation without tight coupling between components.
+It solves the common problem of returning results from one screen to another, similar to the old `startActivityForResult` pattern but designed specifically for modern navigation patterns.

-The library consists of two main modules:
+The library consists of three main modules:
 - **Core**: Contains the fundamental concepts and interfaces
 - **Compose**: Provides Jetpack Compose integration
+- **Fragment**: Provides AndroidX Fragment integration

 ## Features

 - 🔄 Pass data between screens without tight coupling
 - 💾 Preserve navigation results across configuration changes and process death
-- 🧩 Modular design with separate core and compose modules
+- 🧩 Modular design with separate core, compose, and fragment modules
-- 🔌 Easy integration with any Jetpack Compose navigation library
+- 🔌 Easy integration with any Jetpack Compose or AndroidX Fragment navigation library
+- 🔀 Support for mixed projects using both Compose and Fragments
 - 🧪 Lightweight with minimal dependencies

 ## Installation